-2010 February 26, Chamber's address is changed to Patti Page Way after the artist who make famous the song "Olde Cape Cod."
-Ms. Page was on site for the celebration, and shown here with Chamber staff.
+2010 February 26, Chamber's address is changed to Patti Page Way after the artist who made famous the song "Olde Cape Cod."
+Ms. Page was on site for the celebration, and shown here with Chamber staff and Doug the Quahog.

-2012 In March, the board of directors voted to create the Wastewater Task force, concerned about federal lawsuits potentially forcing an overpriced and "underscienced" solution on Cape Cod.
+2012 In March, the board of directors vote to create the Wastewater Task force, concerned about federal lawsuits potentially forcing an overpriced and "underscienced" sewer solution on Cape Cod.

-2013 The Cooperative Bank of Cape Cod opens Cotuit/Marstons Mills branch (seen with Cotuit Center for the Arts, David Kuehn, Chamber CEO Wendy Northcross and Barnstable Town Manager Tom Lynch at ribbon cutting.)
+2013 The Cooperative Bank of Cape Cod opens Cotuit/Marstons Mills branch (seen with Cotuit Center for the Arts director David Kuehn, Chamber CEO Wendy Northcross and Barnstable Town Manager Tom Lynch at ribbon cutting.)